Pedestrian Accidents Attorney in Scranton

 Here’s how it works:

-- A judge or jury will assign a percentage of fault to each party involved in the accident.
+- A judge or jury assigns a percentage of fault to each party.

-- Your total compensation award will be reduced by your percentage of fault.
+- Your compensation is reduced proportionally by your share of fault.

-- If you are found to be 51% or more at fault for the accident, you are legally barred from recovering any compensation at all.
+- If you’re found 51% or more at fault, you’re barred from recovering anything at all.

-For example, if a jury determines your total damages are $200,000 but finds that you were 20% at fault for the collision (perhaps you crossed mid-block instead of at a crosswalk), your award would be reduced by 20%, and you would receive $160,000.
+For example, if a jury determines your total damages are $200,000 but finds you 20% at fault (perhaps for crossing mid-block rather than at a crosswalk), your award is reduced to $160,000.

-- Past and future medical expenses (emergency care, hospital bills, surgeries, rehabilitation, costly medications, therapy, in-home care, specialized assistive devices, home modifications).
+- Past and future medical expenses (emergency care, hospitalization, surgery, rehabilitation, medications, therapy, in-home care, and assistive devices).

-- Lost wages and income from all time missed at work.
+- Lost wages and income for time missed at work.

-- Loss of future earning capacity if your ability to work is permanently impaired or eliminated due to the injuries.
+- Loss of future earning capacity if your injuries permanently limit your ability to work.

-- Other out-of-pocket expenses directly related to your injury and recovery.
+- Other out-of-pocket expenses directly tied to your injury and recovery.

 - Pain and suffering (physical agony, chronic discomfort, emotional distress, and mental anguish).

-- Loss of enjoyment of life (inability to participate in hobbies, recreational activities, social engagements, and daily routines that you once cherished).
+- Loss of enjoyment of life: the inability to participate in hobbies, activities, and routines you once valued.

 - Permanent disfigurement and scarring.